hoshiroakira/strukturin/README.md

 ## Usage

 Navigate through the website using the sidebar (if implemented) or direct links within the content.
-The homepage provides an overview, and dedicated sections for Civil Engineering, Basic Physics, and Basic Chemistry contain specific learning materials.
+The homepage provides an overview, and dedicated section for Civil Engineering contain specific learning materials.

 * **Homepage:** `index.html`
 * **Civil Engineering:** `civil/index.html`
-* **Basic Physics:** `physics/index.html`
-* **Basic Chemistry:** `chemistry/index.html`

 **Note on Local Usage:** Due to the use of absolute paths in the project's scripts, it is recommended to run this website from the root of a drive (e.g., `D:\` or `E:\`) if you are accessing the files directly from your local file system to ensure all links function correctly.